 Prior to having kids, I was all about aesthetic.
 Fashion over function: that was my M.O.
 Since becoming a mother, this philosophy has changed drastically, though my inner fashionista is still always looking for baby gear that’s as chic as it is functional.

-So when I first spotted the new Nomi High Chair at the ABC Kids Show last October, I was instantly intrigued.
+So when I first spotted the new Nomi High Chair at the ABC Kids Show a few years ago, I was instantly intrigued.
 Here was a gorgeous high chair — sleek and modern — that can be used in a myriad of ways from birth and beyond.

 We fell so in love we even went live on Facebook to report our new discovery.
 Was it beautiful?
 Yes!
 But was it also uber functional?
 Totes!
 And so I just HAD to try it out for myself (full disclosure: they sent me a sample).